 Intestate is what happens when you die without a Will.
 When this happens, it is the law that decides who amongst your family members receives your estate.
-This could also mean portions of your estate are given to the government.
+This could also mean portions of your estate go to the government.
 Having a Will, therefore, is imperative for the law to respect your wishes.

-What is a Probate?
+What is Probate?

-- Finalise all bills and pending accounts
+- Finalise all bills and pending accounts.

-- Pay off all outstanding debts
+- Pay off all outstanding debts.

-- Sell or transfer property as required or as written out in the Will
+- Sell or transfer property as required or as written out in the Will.

-- Gather assets from different locations to execute the Will
+- Gather assets from different locations to execute the Will.

-- Liquidate if necessary the estate into monetary value
+- Liquidate if necessary the estate into monetary value.

-- Calculate and pay remaining income tax
+- Calculate and pay the remaining income tax.

-- Execute the will and distribute the estate to the beneficiaries
+- Execute the will and distribute the estate to the beneficiaries.

 There can be cases where someone else wants to contest probate, in which case the matter will need to be settled legally.
-We can help you win your right to execute your deceased’s will.
+We can help you win your right to execute your testator’s will.
 Contact us today to see if you have a case.

-- The deceased had a small estate
+- Comparatively, the testator had a small estate.